Anish-Malhotra/Electronic-Accompaniment-Generation/README.md

 The songs are stored as MIDI files, with each containing its own "pianoroll" matrix of notes (time_step x num_of_notes).
 The pianorolls are preprocessed into smaller phrases and are used to train the networks.
 Training is done using Google Colab and Kaggle, since we have a limited budget and their compute resources are free.
 The output accompaniment for each instrument class is post processed back into a song.

-This repo contains Jupyter notebooks for the entire pipeline.
-The post processing notebook will be ported to regular Python files soon.
+This repo contains Python scripts and Jupyter notebooks.
+The post processing notebook will be ported to Python script soon.

 ## Special Libraries Used: